About May Gibbs – Australian Children’s Author and Illustrator

-Having established herself as an artist and keen to focus once again on writing, May began to write the Gumnut Babies stories.
+Having established herself as an artist and keen to focus once again on writing, May began to write the Gumnut Babies stories which were destined to become classic Australian literature.
 On 5 December, just in time for Christmas, Gum-Nut Babies was published.
 This was followed shortly after by Gum-Blossom Babies.
 Critical response to these books was quite extraordinary and both books were an immediate sell out.
 Encouraged, May wrote three more bush baby books – Boronia Babies, Flannel Flower and Other Bush Babies in 1917, and Wattle Babies in 1918.
 The bush babies were now firmly established as part of Australian folklore.

-In 1918, May’s most ambitious work to date Tales of Snugglepot and Cuddlepie was published and was ardently scooped up by the Australian public and has never been out of print to this day.
+In 1918, May took her place as a beloved Australian children’s author.
+Her most ambitious work to date Tales of Snugglepot and Cuddlepie was published and was ardently scooped up by the Australian public and has never been out of print to this day.
 The book received glowing reviews both at home and abroad with readers enchanted by its distinctly Australian flavour.
 May’s contemporary Miles Franklin wrote in praise of the book, encouraging friends to read it also.
 It was within this book that May also revealed herself as a committed conservationist with the opening inscription ‘Humans Please be kind to all bush creatures and don’t pull flowers up by the roots’.
 Her concern was recognised and, in 1919, May Gibbs was made a life member of the Royal Society for the Prevention of Cruelty to Animals.

 It was around this time that May met mining agent James Ossoli Kelly when visiting her parents in Perth.
 Years later, May was to admit, ‘The first day I met J.O., I thought, “There’s the man I’m going to marry!”
 After a short and intense courtship, they married quietly at a registry office in Perth in 1919.
 The newlyweds returned to Sydney and settled in Neutral Bay, with J.O. also becoming May’s business manager.
-In 1925 they built a house, Nutcote, at Neutral Bay where May was to live and work the rest of her life.
+In 1925 they built a house, Nutcote, at Neutral Bay where May was to live and work as a children’s author and illustrator the rest of her life.

 The 1920s were a prolific and prosperous time for May Gibbs.
 In 1920 she received a most important commission – to produce a promotional poster for the NSW Department of Public Health for the first ever Baby Week.
 The resulting artwork titled Dr Stork and Mrs Kookaburra is one of her most celebrated images.
 The image was immensely popular and was still in use until 1959.